-^{1.} The participating account return is the return on the participating account assets that back the participating account liabilities and surplus, after investment expenses are deducted.
+^{2.} The participating account return is the return on the participating account assets for the open and closed Canada Life blocks that back the participating account liabilities and surplus, after investment expenses are deducted.
 Investment expenses may vary yearly due to changes in the total participating account asset mix, economies of scale and other factors.
 The participating account return is reported for the calendar year Jan.
-1, 2020 to Dec.
-31, 2020.
-The participating account return is a short-term indicator of investment performance.
-It is determined in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), effective Jan.
-1, 2011, with the exception of unrealized gains and losses on bonds.
-These are excluded because bonds in the participating account are generally held until maturity.
-Common stock and real estate returns are valued on a marked-to-market basis and realized gains and losses on bonds are recognized as incurred.
+1, to Dec.
+31. The participating account return is a short-term indicator of investment performance.
+It is determined in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), effective Jan.1, 2011, with the exception of unrealized gains and losses on fixed income investments.
+These are excluded since mortgages and private placements in the participating account are generally held to maturity.
+Common stock and real estate returns are valued on a marked-to-market basis and realized and unrealized gains and losses are recognized as incurred.
+Realized gains and losses on bonds are recognized as incurred.
+Participating account return calculation methodologies vary across competitors and should not be assumed to be comparable.